Are you planning a trip to Japan in July?

 Marine Day

-Celebrate Marine Day, a national holiday that honors the ocean and its importance to Japan’s culture and economy.
+Celebrate Marine Day, a national holiday honouring the ocean and its importance to Japan’s culture and economy.

 You can participate in beach cleanups, water sports, and other ocean-themed activities.